 Slow Cooker Split Pea Soup

-Slow Cooker Split Pea Soup with ham is a classic soup recipe, and this is a perfect way to use leftover holiday ham!
-And this version of split pea soup has a lot of ham (or sausage), so this recipe isn’t that big of a splurge on carbs!
+Slow Cooker Split Pea Soup with ham is a classic soup recipe, and it’s a perfect way to use leftover holiday ham!
+And my version of split pea soup adds a lot of ham (or sausage), so this recipe isn’t so much of a splurge on carbs!

 Pin the Slow Cooker Split Pea Soup to try it later!

-You can also use pre-cooked pork or turkey sausage in this slow cooker split pea soup recipe if you prefer.
-If you’re starting this in the morning to cook all day while you’re working you can do the chopping of the vegetables and ham (or sausage) the night before and keep them in the fridge overnight.
+If you’re starting this in the morning to cook all day while you’re at work, I’d do the chopping of the vegetables and ham (or sausage) the night before and keep them in the fridge overnight.
 Then throw everything in the slow cooker the next morning and turn it on and dinner will be handled!

 What ingredients do you need for this recipe?